canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Identify parts of the service that users find difficult and any problems that need to be overcome to design the service **(Digital Service Standard (Ontario))**

+- **Who are the users?** What about their motivations, triggers, contexts are significant for your service?
+How can you find them to invite them to participate in user research?
+You must include users with varying needs (such as needs arising from disability, cultural diversity, literacy and remoteness).
+Consider all the users in the service including end users, users in government who are delivering the service, and key intermediaries (professional and personal network) **(Digital Service Standard (AU))**

+- **What is the real task(s) that people are trying to achieve** when they encounter your service.
+What is the ‘job’ people are trying to get done that your service is a part of?
+(You need to describe this in words that real end users would use, not using government terminology) **(Digital Service Standard (AU))**

+- **How are users currently doing the task** your service aims to help them do and key touch points, for example through journey maps.
+What other relevant government and non-government services are also in use at this time?
+Where are the pain points in the current experience? **(Digital Service Standard (AU))**

+- **What are the user needs?** What are the opportunities to remove or reduce the pain points?
+How might we better meet the user needs?
+(Demonstrate this through research, testing and validating possible solutions with prototypes) **(Digital Service Standard (AU))**

+- **Are you designing the right thing?** How have your insights from user research helped you to define your minimum viable product (MVP)?
+How does the MVP create value for users and government by better meeting user needs? **(Digital Service Standard (AU))**

 #### Beta stage

 - Research with users during the private beta, including users who need assisted digital support **(Digital Service Standard (UK))**